ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

         });
     });
 ```

-The information for the BankIdDefaultEndUserAppDeviceDataResolver has to be set during startup.
+The information for the `BankIdAppDeviceDataResolver` must be configured during application startup.
+You can also provide your own custom resolver implementation for mobile apps.
+There is no default resolver that automatically fetches device data for mobile apps because this data must be retrieved from the device hardware, which can vary between devices (iOS, Android, etc.).

 #### More information available at:
  - [BankID Risk Indication](https://www.bankid.com/en/foretag/the-service/risk-indication)